 Thursday is Senior Day at Oktoberfest.
 Entry to the entertainment venues is only $5.00 for the whole day if purchased before 5:00 p.m..
 Seniors really love this day at Oktoberfest.
 There are many comfortable park benches and picnic tables in the festival area.
 All venues are handicap accessible including many toilet facilities.
 Across from the bandstand is the Elder Care Facility operated by the Providence Benedictine Nursing Center.
-Who have wheel chairs and other facilities available to help seniors in need.
+They have wheel chairs and other facilities available to help seniors in need.

 Where is the Lost and Found?

 The Mount Angel Police Department manages the Lost and Found services for Oktoberfest after the festival closes.
 Please contact them at 503-845-9294.
 If you find that you have lost an item during Oktoberfest, return to the venue that you believe you lost the item at, and ask at the admission gate.
 If you were in the downtown area, please go to the Information Booth near the Harvest Monument.

 We have several free handicap parking lots at Oktoberfest.
 Please display your DMV Handicap card and follow the directions of our traffic control people.
 The most convenient lot is at St. Mary Church, only two blocks from the bandstand.
 You may drop off your handicapped person at the Providence Benedictine Elder Care Station, across from the bandstand, while the driver parks the vehicle at the church.
 The Elder Care Station has wheel chairs available for your use.
 All venues are wheelchair accessible.
 There are ramps for entrance into the church.